-- 1. Students are not required to declare their ethnicity, but around 94 per cent of 2016-2018 part-time students have done so.
+- 1. Students are not required to declare their ethnicity, but around 94 per cent of 2017-2019 part-time students have done so.
 Data for those where information on ethnicity has not been provided are not included in the above. - 2.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+Due to a small cohort (<20), data for MMU and UNN have not been included in the above.

 3. B. 8.
-Gender of part-time BPTC students: students from all domiciles - 2016-2018 aggregated
+Gender of part-time BPTC students: students from all domiciles - 2017-2019 aggregated

-- 1. Students are not required to declare their gender, but all 2016-2018 part-time students have done so.
-Data for those where information on gender has not been provided are not included in the above. - 2.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+1. Students are not required to declare their gender, but all 2017-2019 part-time students have done so.
+Data for those where information on gender has not been provided are not included in the above.

 3. B. 9.
-Declared disability of part-time BPTC students: students from all domiciles - 2016-2018 aggregated
+Declared disability of part-time BPTC students: students from all domiciles - 2017-2019 aggregated

-- 1. Students are not required to declare their disability status, but all 2016-2018 part-time students have done so.
-Data for those where information on disability status has not been provided, are not included in the above. - 2.
-Due to a small cohort (<20), data for UNN, and UOL Birmingham have not been included in the above.
+1. Students are not required to declare their disability status, but around 96 per cent of 2017-2019 part-time students have done so.
+Data for those where information on disability status has not been provided are not included in the above.